zy-yao/Biography/content/project/clothes-matching-on-taobao/index.md

   focal_point: Smart
   preview_only: false
 ---
 Analyze and model more than 1.837 million Taobao desensitization data by Java and Python.
 C4.5, Bayesian, KNN and TF-IDF are used to modeling.
+I have ranked 17 more than 2 years ([my ranking: Frankyy](https://tianchi.aliyun.com/competition/entrance/231575/rankingList#)).